kirame09/sparkpost-api-documentation/services/subaccounts.md

 description: Manage subaccounts, a way for service providers to provision and manage customers.

 # Group Subaccounts
-<a name="subaccounts-api"></a>
-API for retrieving and managing subaccounts associated with your Master Account.
 Subaccounts are a way for service providers to provision and manage their customers separately from each other and to provide assets and reporting data.

 ## Introduction